How to take care of your eye health in autumn

 Gardening in autumn may involve, raking and blowing leaves.
 This may cause plant material to enter your eyes.
 To avoid eye conditions like fungal keratitis be sure to wear protective eyewear.
 If you are a contact lens wearer, make sure you always disinfect them after doing any gardening.

-Autumn eye allergies, including symptoms of dryness and irritation, appear to be common during this season.
-It is recommended that you visit an ophthalmologist to maintain your eye health and detect any underlying eye conditions.
+In conclusion, autumn eye allergies, including symptoms of dryness and irritation, appear to be common during this season.
+We recommend that you visit an ophthalmologist to maintain your eye health and detect any underlying eye conditions.

 Samer Hamada is a distinguished consultant ophthalmologist and cornea surgeon performing eye surgeries at his practice, Eye Clinic London.
 With nearly two decades’ experience, Mr Hamada is recognised as a leading expert in the field of cataract, refractive lens exchange (RLE) and corneal surgeries.